myhireQ/laptop/README.md

 * [Redis] for storing key-value data
 * [Ruby Build] for installing Rubies
 * [Ruby] stable for writing general-purpose code
+* [ShiftIt] Managing window size and position in OSX
 * [The Silver Searcher] for finding things in files
 * [Tmux] for saving project state and switching between projects
 * [Zsh] as your shell